MathML-warning: The formulae will look better if you use another browser!.

 Approximating π

-Archimedes used a 96-sided polygon to get formula
+Archimedes used a 96-sided polygon to find following approximation:

 Liu Hui used areas and realized that:

-He used the fact that if you know the side in a regular n-gon, you can find the side in a regular 2n-gon.
-(Just as Archimedes he didn’t use trigonometry and he didn’t have decimal numbers)
+He used the fact that if you know the side in a regular \(n\)-gon, you can find the side in a regular \(2n\)-gon.

 Liu Hui's method